1973 Atlantic hurricane season: Hurricane Alice

 The first named storm formed out of the interaction between tropical wave and a mid-level tropospheric trough northeast of the Bahamas in late-June.
 A well-defined circulation became apparent by June 30 and satellite images depicted cyclonic banding features.
 The following day, the system intensified into a tropical depression and shortly thereafter became a tropical storm as reconnaissance aircraft recorded gale-force winds.
 An area of high pressure to the east of Alice steered the storm generally to the north.
 Decreasing wind shear allowed the storm to become increasingly organized and a well-defined eye developed by July 3.
 By this time, reconnaissance had determined that the storm had intensified into a hurricane, with maximum winds reaching 80 mph (130 km/h).

 On July 4, the storm reached its peak intensity with winds of 90 mph (150 km/h) and a barometric pressure of 986 mbar (hPa; 986 mbar), as the eastern portion of the eyewall brushed Bermuda.
 After passing the island, Alice began to accelerate in response to a mid-level trough over the eastern United States and weakened.
 By July 6, winds head decreased below hurricane intensity as the storm neared Atlantic Canada.
-Later that day, Alice made landfall in eastern Newfoundland with winds of 60 mph (95 km/h), before transitioning into an extratropical cyclone.
+Later that day, Alice made landfall in western Newfoundland with winds of 60 mph (95 km/h), before transitioning into an extratropical cyclone.

 During its passage of Bermuda, Alice produced sustained winds up to 75 mph (120 km/h) and gusts to 87 mph (140 km/h).
 No major damage was recorded on the island, though the winds blew down a few trees and powerlines.
 The heavy rainfall, peaking at 4.57 in, ended a three-month drought in Bermuda.
 Although Alice tracked through Atlantic Canada, no impact was recorded.